 Above Innsbruck , © Tirol Werbung / Jörg Koopmann

-Many of Tirol's most popular attractions are accessible to those who are mobility impaired, providing equal opportunity for all to enjoy the beauty in our unparalleled natural resource.
+Many of Tirol's most popular attractions are accessible to those who are mobility impaired, providing equal opportunity for all to enjoy the beauty in our unparalleled natural landscape.

-Tirol seeks to provide equal opportunity for all to enjoy the diversity of natural beauty, arts and entertainment, cultural experiences and history the Heart of the Alps has to offer.
+Tirol seeks to provide equal opportunity for all to enjoy the region's diversity of natural beauty, arts and entertainment, cultural experiences and history.
 Many of Tirol's most popular attractions are accessible to those who are mobility impaired and disabled.
-We've compiled a list of our top 10 access guides for tourist attractions to help you start planning a Tirol summer vacation.
+We've compiled a list of our top accessible tourist attractions to help you start planning your summer holiday here in the Heart of the Alps.

-Tirol seeks to provide equal opportunity for all to enjoy the diversity of natural beauty, arts and entertainment, cultural experiences and history…
+Tirol seeks to provide equal opportunity for all to enjoy the region's diversity of natural beauty, arts and entertainment, cultural experiences and…

 Read moreShow less